-many locations.
-The objective of NIH’s Public Access Defibrillator Program is to provide cardiopulmonary resuscitation (CPR) instruction with the use of automated external defibrillators (AEDs) that are located within NIH facilities.
-In the event of a cardiac arrest, the AED can be used to apply electrical shocks that can restore normal cardiac rhythm until paramedics arrive on site.
-Training is available to NIH employees in order to support the goal of making the NIH community a safer place to work for the NIH workforce.
-For additional information about this program contact the AED Program Manager in the ORS, DOHS, CHB at (301) 496-2960 or via
+As an NIH employee, you can receive CPR/AED training (cardiopulmonary resuscitation/automated external defibrillator).
+The training covers CPR instruction with the use of AEDs located at NIH facilities located on and off campus.
+In the event of a cardiac arrest, the AED is used to apply electrical shocks that can restore normal cardiac rhythm until emergency medical services (EMS) arrive on site.
+Training is available to NIH employees to support the goal of making the NIH community a safer place to work.
+For additional information about this program contact the AED Program Manager at (301) 402-3743 or via email.

-The training and participation of the NIH community members is a vital component of the Public Access Defibrillation Program.
+The training and participation of the NIH community is a vital component of our Public Access Defibrillation Program.
 The training covers the use of an AED and CPR for an adult.

 1. Healthcare Provider CPR/AED Training